Skip to content

 Universal filters need a stable model:

-If the data model is inconsistent, the UI will look consistent but behave inconsistently, which is worse.
+If the data model is inconsistent, the UI may look consistent but behave inconsistently, which is worse.

 This is why universal filters are both a UX project and a data contract.